Prom-asaurus: Plot

 At McKinley, Rachel apologizes to Quinn about Finn’s mistake and tells Quinn that she voted for her, and is happy that they became friends.
 Santana and Quinn count the prom king and queen votes, only to discover that four people voted for Brittany for king and Finn won, while Quinn has defeated Santana by a single vote.
 Despite the title being what both wanted, Santana realizes she didn't want to win unless Brittany did as well, and Quinn's victory leaves her feeling empty.
 After hearing Rachel’s kind words about her, Quinn decides to do Rachel a favor.
 She conspires with Santana, and after Finn is announced as prom king, Rachel is declared the write-in winner for prom queen as an apology.
 Finn and Rachel dance to "Take My Breath Away", sung by Quinn and Santana, and Quinn surprises the crowd by shakily standing during the performance.
-At the end, Rachel gets nervous and is worried that it was a joke and that she will be dripped on like in Carrie.
-After Finn gives her words of encouragement, Rachel feels more comfortable about being the new Queen and proudly announces her rightful place as prom Queen.